Every parent’s dream is that their kids will love to learn. We want them to be inquisitive, not just in school but also in their day to day lives.

 But do we provide them with opportunities outside of school to learn?

-Taking it farther, how many of the gifts your kids received last holiday season are still being played with today?
-How many had an impact on loved one’s future?
+Taking it further, how many of the gifts your kids received last holiday season are still being played with today?
+How many had an impact on a loved one’s future?

 We give gifts for a variety of reasons, but underlying them all is a common thread: we care for children, and we want them not only to have fun but to succeed going forward in their lives.
 If you think installing a love of science and technology in a child is important, I have a gift idea for you.

-In 2020, you really need to consider the best STEM subscription box gift.
+In 2021, you really should consider the best STEM subscription box gift.

 What’s a Monthly STEM Subscription Box, and Who Needs It?